 - President-Elect - one candidate

 The candidate should have previously served as a Vice President or Secretary-Treasurer of the Academy, or have served on the Board of the Academy, or have served as Chairperson of the ASB or ABCD.
-At least one year of such service should have occurred during the last seven years.
+At least one year of such service should have occurred during the last five years.
 While a rotation among the practice areas of casualty, health, life and pension may be desirable, the most important consideration is the candidate’s ability and willingness to serve in the best interests of the Academy.

-Each candidate should have previously served as Secretary-Treasurer or as an elected member of the Board of Directors with at least one year of such service during the last ten years; or as an Academy Committee Chair within the last three years; or as an ASB member or Committee chair within the last three years; or as an ABCD member within the last three years.
+Each candidate should have previously served as Secretary-Treasurer or as a selected member of the Board of Directors with at least one year of such service during the last ten years; or as an Academy Committee Chair within the last three years; or as an ASB member or Committee chair within the last three years; or as an ABCD member within the last three years.
 Former Vice Presidents may also be considered for a Council other than the one they chaired previously.

 - Secretary-Treasurer - one candidate

 The candidate, although elected annually, should normally be expected to serve three years.
 The candidate should have previously served on the Board of Directors.

-- Regular Directors - enough candidates, when added to existing Directors whose terms are not due to expire, to fill nine Member-Selected Director positions.
+- Member-Selected Directors - enough candidates, when added to existing Directors whose terms are not due to expire, to fill nine Member-Selected Director positions.

-- The slate of candidates should be selected so as to result in a Board of Directors which, when members serving unexpired terms are taken into account, will produce a balanced distribution by:
+II.
+The slate of candidates should be selected so as to result in a Board of Directors which, when members serving unexpired terms are taken into account, will produce a balanced distribution by:

-- Employer—Avoid over-representation from a single organization.
+- Employer - avoid over-representation from a single employer organization.

-- The Nominating Committee will not unlawfully discriminate on the basis of race, color, national origin, ancestry, age, personal appearance, gender, pregnancy, marital status, sexual orientation, family responsibilities, religious affiliation, matriculation, political affiliation, physical, mental or emotional disability, source of income, place of residence, or unfavorable discharge from military service, as those terms are defined by applicable state and federal law.
+III.
+The Nominating Committee will not unlawfully discriminate on the basis of race, color, national origin, ancestry, age, personal appearance, gender, pregnancy, marital status, sexual orientation, family responsibilities, religious affiliation, matriculation, political affiliation, physical, mental or emotional disability, source of income, place of residence, or unfavorable discharge from military service, as those terms are defined by applicable state and federal law.